 “Emotions impact our thinking more than our thinking impacts our emotions,” Dayton says.
 ACoA must learn to self-regulate their emotional state to avoid repeating the addictive patterns of their alcoholic parents.
 This does not mean suppression of emotion.
 This means feeling feelings deeply, but using the brain to “decode” our emotions and establish a balance, an equilibrium, between our “thinking mind” and our “feeling mind.”

 One of the leading figures in the study of ACoA was the late Janet G. Woititz.
-Dr. Woititz literally wrote the book on Adult Children of Alcoholics (1983, expanded 1990) which became an influential bestseller.
-In her book Woititz lists “13 Characteristics of ACoA,” of which I would like to share just one:
+Dr. Woititz wrote the book on Adult Children of Alcoholics which became an influential bestseller.
+In her book Woititz lists “13 Characteristics of ACoA,” but here is one of them?

 13. Adult children of alcoholics are impulsive.
 They tend to lock themselves into a course of action without giving serious consideration to alternative behaviors or possible consequences.
 This impulsively leads to confusion, self-loathing and loss of control over their environment.
 In addition, they spend an excessive amount of energy cleaning up the mess.